 Real estate vacancies in Troutman St / Knickerbocker Ave are 3.5%, which is lower than one will find in 77.1% of American neighborhoods.
 Demand for real estate in Troutman St / Knickerbocker Ave is above average for the U.S., and may signal some demand for either price increases or new construction of residential product for this neighborhood.

-American households most often have a car, and regularly they have two or three.
-But households in the Troutman St / Knickerbocker Ave neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Troutman St / Knickerbocker Ave neighborhood have a highly unusual car ownership.
 78.8% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 99.8% of U.S. neighborhoods.

 In the Troutman St / Knickerbocker Ave neighborhood, 52.6% of people ride the train to work each day.
 This is a very high percentage compared to most places.
 In fact, NeighborhoodScout's analysis reveals that this is a higher level of train ridership than in 99.6% of the neighborhoods in America.